 To ensure you have everything that you need to fill out and submit the HCPIR application, we've created a comprehensive HCPIR checklist.
 You can download the Checklist as a helpful guide to complete your HCPIR application.

 Support and contact information

-On each practitioner page, you can find information about fees, pre-authorized treatments, and other information specific to your practitioner group.
+On each health care provider page, you can find information about fees, pre-authorized treatments, and other information specific to your provider group.
 You can also visit ICBC's

 invoicing and reporting page for more information about obtaining your vendor number.